LAPD Encryption: When America's Largest City Went Dark

 Engage the Police Commission

-If you've been affected by the loss of scanner access—as a journalist, community organizer, or resident—document your experience and share it with advocacy organizations.
+If you were affected by losing scanner access as a journalist, community organizer, or resident, write it down specifically and share it with city council members, Police Commission, and advocacy organizations.
+Concrete examples move policy.